 The data provider can choose to host index metadata on their own web server.
 The format should be either HTML or XML and a link to the metadata must be added to each index record.
 If the data provider would like to use an existing metadata database, consider using the EGDI Metadata Database.

 The next step involves registering your data.
-Again, go to the EMODnet Geology portal‘s intranet page and open the link “WP9 data index WFS registration form”.
-Fill out your indexes on the first tab of the spreadsheet.
+Again, go to the EMODnet Geology portal‘s intranet page and open the link “WP9 Data Entity inventory spreadsheet”.
+Fill out your indexes on the “Data Entity Indexes” tab of the spreadsheet.
 Inform WP9 lead (GEUS) for QC.

 This is the resulting data flow: